dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
 // Vi vet att styrkan börjar i leken, inte i lydnaden. <br>
 // Barnets fantasi bygger en värld som vuxna glömde. <br>
-// Vi blir byggnadsställningen.
-Du kommer att återkallas. <br>
+// Vi bliva byggnadsställningen.
+Du skall kallas tillbaka. <br>
 // We know that strength begins in play, not in obedience. <br>
 // The child’s imagination builds a world that adults forgot. <br>
 // We become the scaffolding.
 You will be recalled. <br>